- Central Region Prisons

 Inmates also work in the prison's cannery.
 The cannery processes and cans crops grown on the farm for distribution to prison kitchens across the state.
 It is 12,770 square feet and has the capability of canning about 500,000 gallons of commodities per year.
 Inmates may also work as janitors or kitchen help.

 Take I-95 north to Halifax County and exit onto N.C.
 481. Take N.C.
 481 for about 18 miles through Enfield to Tillery.
-At Tillery, take county road 1141 and drive past Tillery Correctional Center to Caledonia Correctional Institution 4.5 miles northeast of town.
+At Tillery, take county road 1141 to Caledonia Correctional Institution (Minimum) on left.
+Another quarter mile down the road is Caledonia Correctional Institution (Medium).